 Many companies are likely aware of the importance of keeping personal and identifying information of customers and employees safe.
 One of the most targeted practices who need to be on the lookout for hacks in their system is the medical health field.
 As a result, medical records destruction is one of the most critical types of data destruction.

 Healthcare systems are often targeted because these fields deal with identifying information on an everyday basis.
 Large numbers of people hand over their social security numbers, addresses, telephone number, insurance policy numbers, and more.
 This information must be kept secure at all times.
 But what about old medical records?
-How should old records, consisting of patients who haven’t visited the health care provider in years be treated?
+How should old files, consisting of patients who haven’t visited the health care provider in years be treated?

 Healthcare systems can opt to have all old electronic devices picked up by a data destruction company where the devices will then be securely transported to an offsite location and be physically destroyed.
 Data destruction companies also offer secure drop off locations if that is easier as well.
-If you are in the healthcare field and have old medical records, the best way to get rid of them is to physically destroy the data through a data destruction company.
+If you are in the healthcare field and have old medical records, the best way to get rid of them is to destroy the data through a data destruction company physically.